 Jesus has put before all of us three stumbling stones in Matthew 7.7, which are, seek, ask, and knock.
 I say stumbling stones, because we usually go around these in an effort to know the Lord which is a grave mistake on our part, and for the Church at large.
 These particular stepping stones speak to the responsibility of the individual, the church, and the heavens.
 Within the context of Jesus statement in Matthew there are two very important sides of responsibilities, one on our part, that is, is to ask, seek, and knock, and the other is for the Lord, to cause us, in our asking, to receive (things in Him), in our seeking, to find those things in Him, and in our knocking, for the door, to an open heaven, to be available to us.

 Any true progress we are going to make spiritually is via Jesus statement in Matthew 7, especially in terms of the many snares and temptations coming from our information age which has stumbled many in the Church, to the point that the pursuit for knowledge and information has become an idol.
-Knowledge about God is completely different, than knowing Him in our hearts personally.
-If we do not understand in what manner God (Father, Son, and Holy Spirit) is involved in any progress and maturity, in spiritual matters, unto knowing Jesus that we might make, where all is solely dependent upon God and given by Him.
+Knowledge about God is completely different than knowing Him in our hearts personally.
+If we do not understand in what manner God (Father, Son, and Holy Spirit) is involved in any progress and maturity in spiritual matters unto knowing Jesus, all is solely dependent upon God and given by Him.

 ….the necessity of our being in Christ, and having Christ in us, by a mystical union, to enable us for an holy practice, might put us to a stand in our endeavors for holiness; because we cannot imagine how we should be able to raise ourselves above our natural sphere to this glorious union and fellowship, until God be pleased to make known to us, by supernatural revelation, the means whereby His Spirit maketh us partakers of so high a privilege.
 Marshall, Walter.